goncalOtree/modernfamilyYOLO/README.md

 - `playground.ipynb` - A Jupyter Notebook demonstrating example usage.
 - `not_used_on_training/` - A directory containing test images that were not part of the training dataset.

-### Train and export
-If you have a custom dataset, you can train the model using `train.py` and then exporting it to ONNX format with `export.py`.
-Adjust the `config.yaml` file accordingly.

 ## Based On
 This project was inspired by the following tutorials:
 - [YOLO Object Detection Using OpenCV And Python](https://www.youtube.com/watch?v=mRhQmRm_egc)